 Université Laval students automatically have health and hospitalization insurance.
 This coverage is mandatory.

-Your coverage begins as soon as you arrive in Canada subject to the following dates: August 15 for the fall session, December 15 for the winter session and April 15 for the summer session.
+Your coverage begins as soon as you arrive in Canada subject to the following dates: August 15 for the fall semester, December 15 for the winter semester and April 15 for the summer semester.